 MoodGYM is an innovative, interactive web program designed to prevent depression.
 It consists of five modules, an interactive game, anxiety and depression assessments, downloadable relaxation audio, a workbook and feedback assessment.

 Using flashed diagrams and online exercises, MoodGYM teaches the principles of cognitive behaviour therapy – a proven treatment for depression.
 It also demonstrates the relationship between thoughts and emotions, and works through dealing with stress and relationship break-ups, as well as teaching relaxation and meditation techniques.

-MoodGYM was designed and developed by staff at the Centre for Mental Health Research at the Australian National University, in collaboration with other researchers, mental health experts, web and graphic designers, and software engineers.
+MoodGYM was designed and developed by staff at the National Institute for Mental Health Research at The Australian National University, in collaboration with other researchers, mental health experts, web and graphic designers, and software engineers."

 The Norwegian translation of MoodGYM was contributed by the University of Tromso, Norway.